agentejo/cockpit-docs/modules/regions/index.md

 ![Edit Region Fields](create_fields.png)

-Mange region fields in the field-manager and re-use them in the region template code.
+Manage region fields in the field-manager and re-use them in the region template code.

 ## Region Template